 The Andalucian countryside is covered with stunning white washed towns, and Antequera is easily one of the prettiest.
 Overlooked by the Moorish Alcazaba built in the 14th Century to protect the town from Christian invaders, the city have worked hard to restore and maintain the opulent Spanish-baroque style it was once famous for.
 It is also known for the 30+ churches that can be found in the village and as the crossroads of Andalucía – whereby many travelers have passed through, but few stay.
 Don’t be one of them – it’s easily one of the best places to visit in Andalucia!
-Combine your Antequera visit with a trip to a traditional Olive estate and a 3 course lunch here.
+Combine your Antequera sightseeing tour with a trip to a traditional Olive estate and a 3 course lunch here.

 El Torcal de Antequera

 Get out of the cities for a day and explore the incredible limestone formations in El Torcal de Antquera Nature Park (a UNESCO World Heritage Site).
 There are 3 marked routes throughout the park and it is highly recommended that you wear substantial footwear (and not the flipflops that I went in!).
 There are two circular walks of 1.5km and 3km distances, and a longer 3.6km walk one way – and amazing views over the natural reserve and surrounding countryside are everywhere you look!

-EXTRA: Make a day of it by combining your visit to El Torcal de Antequera with a 3 course lunch and an afternoon at the 5,000 year old Dolmens (prehistoric burial chambers) which are some of the largest and most complete megalithic structures in Europe on this full day tour.
+EXTRA: Make a day of it by combining your visit to El Torcal de Antequera with a 3 course lunch and an afternoon at the 5,000 year old Dolmens (prehistoric burial chambers) which are some of the largest and most complete megalithic structures in Europe on this full day guided tour from Málaga.

 You seriously can’t visit the Costa Del Sol and not head out to the beautiful white village of Ronda with it’s famed 98m high “New Bridge” (Puente Nuevo) whose construction began in 1759 and was completed in 1793.
 Just a short drive from Malaga, you can wander round the historic center of the town, see the monumental Plaza de Toros bullring, stand on one of the prettiest balconies in Europe and grab a bite to eat at one of the many cafes and restaurants scattered throughout the town.
-Book your day trip here.
+Book your day trips to Ronda here.

 If you are looking for a cute Spanish Village that practically nobody knows about, be sure to take a drive out to the mountain town of Benalauria.
 Set in the Copper Forrest, and with a population that hovers around 500, this tiny town has it’s own winery (perfect for a spot of wine tasting), old world 18th Century olive oil factory, and has streets lined with pretty white houses typical of the region.